NelKG/nels-yoga/README.md

 ### Languages Used

-As this is my first HTML & CSS are the only languages used throughout this project.
+As this is my first project HTML & CSS are the only languages  I used throughout this project.

 ### Frameworks, Libraries & Programs Used